bem/bem-components/README.md

 }); // returns HTML line
 ```

-### Library’s principles understanding
+### Library concepts

-#### The block and it conditions
+#### The block and its states

-The library consists of blocks, a visual representation of which can be seen on [`bem-components` display](https://en.bem.info/libs/bem-components/v3.0.0/showcase/).
-The blocks have states that determine its behavioral model.
-The block’s state is expressed through the modifiers and specialized fields.
-Modifier’s changing creates an event which can be used to operate with block.
+The library consists of blocks, which you can see represented visually in the [`bem-components` showcase](https://ru.bem.info/libs/bem-components/current/showcase/).
+Blocks have states that determine the behavioral model.
+A block’s state is expressed through modifiers and specialized fields.
+Changing a modifier creates an event that can be used for working with the block.

-There is no need to create special additional BEM event, if you have opportunity to work with event to change the modifier.
-Depending on that by means of what component’s state changes (modifier or field), different events are used:
+There is no need to create a special BEM event if you can work with the modifier change event.
+Depending on what is used for changing a component’s state (a modifier or a field), different events are used:

-* To respond on changes of `value` fields «status» event `change` is used.
+* To respond to changing the "state" of `value` fields, the `change` event is used.
-* To respond on installing/removing modifier different events to change the modifier are used.
+* To respond to setting or removing a modifier, various modifier change events are used.

 #### Controls in `bem-components`

-Controls in `bem-components` can be used as the base part for creating other components of the libraries.
-Such controls have no models, as in HTML, and can be used for tasks that don't require the semantics of specific HTML model.
+The controls in `bem-components` can be used as the basis for creating other library components.
+Such controls don't have models as in HTML, and they can be used for tasks that don't require the semantics of a specific HTML model.

-Let’s consider «behavioral model» of [HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement), which is a higher-level interface, specifically designed to edit data.
-Blocks of `bem-components` are characterized by the fact that they can be used as the basic part of another library which will solve the same problem.
-But along with that, they can solve other interface problems which can be used without semantics of an `HTML input`.
+As an example, think of the "behavioral model" for the [HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement), which is a higher-level interface designed specifically for editing data.
+What is different about `bem-components` blocks is that they can be used as the basis of a block in another library that will solve the same problem.
+But along with that, they can serve other purposes in the interface that don't require `HTML input` semantics.

-#### Particularities of implementation
+#### Implementation details

 ##### `focused` modifier

-Controls in `bem-components` have two types of focus which are set by modifiers `focused` and `focused-hard`.
-Type of focus defines the appearance of control.
+Controls in bem-components have two types of focus, which are set using the modifiers `focused` and `focused-hard`.
+The type of focus determines the appearance of the control.

-The choice of modifier occurs automatically, depending on the method of setting the focus:
+The modifier is chosen automatically based on how the focus is set:
-* `focused` — set when you click on control by mouse cursor.
+* `focused` — Set for a mouse click on the control.
-* `focused-hard` — set in during transition to control with the keyboard or through JavaScript.
-Created for a more explicit highlighting of the component when it receives focus.
-For example, in the theme of islands most of controls get an extra border when you install the modifier `focused-hard`.
+* `focused-hard` — Set when the control is selected using the keyboard or through JavaScript.
+It highlights the component more obviously when it gets the focus.
+For example, in the `Islands` theme, most of the controls get an extra border when `focused-hard` is set.

 <a name="development"></a>
 ## Development

 * <a href="#working-copy">Working copy</a>